khreathor/qrustyquake/README.md

       - Very limited and glitch-prone in their current implementation

+   - Fog (Quakespasm-like syntax "fog" command)

+      - r_nofog 1 to disable

+      - r_fogstyle 0/1/2/3, with 3 being the default and most "modern-looking"

 # Planned

 - Overhaul, modernization and trimming of the source code - removal of dead platforms and platform-specific code in favor of portable, properly formatted and readable code.